GolnooshBabaei/safeaipackage/README.md

 # Example

-In the folder "examples", we provide two notebooks related to a classification and a regression problem applied to the [employee dataset](https://search.r-project.org/CRAN/refmans/stima/html/employee.html).
+On GitHub, in the folder "examples", we present a classification and a regression problem applied to the [employee dataset](https://search.r-project.org/CRAN/refmans/stima/html/employee.html).

-# Complementary package

-The safeaipackage works only with scikit-learn models.
-Therefore, if you need to evaluate other types of models you can use the following [package](https://pypi.org/project/modelagnosticsafeaipackage/):

-pip install modelagnosticsafeaipackage

-# Branches

-There are two branches in this repository:

-main: includes all the functions compatible with the package

-sampling: Here we provide a notebook including a modified version of accuracy class in which we improve the performance of this module when huge datasets are given to the functions.
-To this end, considering the selected number of samples and sample size, if the number of observations in test data is higher than a selected threshold (for example 200), different samples are extracted from test data and functions are repeated and applied to all the geenrated samples to calculate the average of the results for the samples.
-Therefore, the given RGA and Pvalue are the average of RGA and Pvalues of the samples.

 # Citations